1,3-Butanediol

-1,3-Butanediol is an organic compound with the formula CH_{3}CH(OH)CH_{2}CH_{2}OH, not to be confused with 1,4 Butanediol.
-With two alcohol functional groups, the molecule is classified as a diol.
-The compound without the R (or D) designation is racemic, which is what has been used in most studies before 2023.
-The compound is a colorless, bittersweet, water-soluble liquid.
-It is one of four common structural isomers of butanediol.
-It is used in grape flavoring, and as a precursor to some antibiotics.
+1,3-Butanediol (also 1,3-butylene glycol) is an organic compound with the formula C_{4}H_{10}O_{2} (CH_{3}CH(OH)CH_{2}CH_{2}OH).
+It is one of four structural isomers of butanediol.

+With two alcohol functional groups, the molecule is classified as a secondary alcohol and diol.
+Without the R (or D) designation, it is racemic.
+It is a colorless, bittersweet, water-soluble liquid.

-Production and uses
+1,3-Butanediol is commonly used as a deodorizer and as a solvent for additives that flavor foods.
+In resin manufacturing, it is a chemical intermediate for making polyurethane and polyesters.

+Synthesis

+It can be manufactured by the aldol condensation of acetaldehyde, then by catalytic hydrogenation.

 Hydrogenation of 3-hydroxybutanal gives 1,3-butanediol: